justmarkham/kaggle-allstate/allstate-paper.md

 Below is a description of the model building process I went through.
 Because I'm most fluent in R, I built all of the models (and did all of the visualization and feature engineering) in R.

-1. As discussed in data exploration #4, my baseline strategy (also used by the vast majority of competitors) was to predict the purchase options for each customer simply by using their last quote.
-That produced an accuracy score on the public leaderboard of 0.53793.
-(The public leaderboard represents your accuracy on 30% of the test set.)
+1. As discussed in data exploration #4, my baseline strategy was to predict the purchase options for each customer simply by using their last quote.
+That produced a score on the public leaderboard of 0.53793, which represents your accuracy on 30% of the test set.
+(Since around half of the competitors [obtained](http://www.kaggle.com/c/allstate-purchase-prediction-challenge/leaderboard) that exact score, one can infer that this strategy was widely used.)
 All of my follow-up models simply revised the baseline predictions, rather than predicting every customer "from scratch".

 2. As discussed in data exploration #6, I noticed correlations between certain options.
 For example, D is nearly always 3 if C equals 4 for a given customer.
 Using these and other "rules" that I developed during the exploratory process, I revised the baseline predictions by simply converting any pairs of options that seemed unlikely.
 In other words, if one of my baseline predictions had C equals 4 and D not equal to 3, I changed D to 3.
 I submitted a variety of these rule-based predictions, and every time my score on the public leaderboard decreased.
 I realized the flaw in this approach: For any customer where the baseline was predicting incorrectly, it's impossible to know how many of their options are incorrect.
 Thus the rule-based approach may fix a single incorrect option, but it also "breaks" baseline predictions that were already correct at a much higher rate.